willfurnass/sheffield_hpc/index.rst

 Research Software Engineering Team
 ----------------------------------

-The Sheffield Research Software Engineering Team is an academically led group in computer science that collaborates closely with CiCS.
+The Sheffield Research Software Engineering Team is an academically led group in the `Department of Computer Science <https://www.sheffield.ac.uk/dcs>`_ that collaborates closely with CiCS.
 They can assist with code optimisation, training and all aspects of High Performance Computing including GPU computing along with local, national, regional and cloud computing services.
 Take a look at the `Research Software Engineering <http://rse.shef.ac.uk/>`_ website or email `rse@sheffield.ac.uk <rse@sheffield.ac.uk>`_